DE-romane/BI-Sales-project/README.md

-# Sales Insights and Performance Dashboard
+# Sales Insights and Performance Project

 Welcome to the **End-to-End Power BI Sales Dashboard Project**.